Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 Nor do whole continents spend five years clamoring for a high school teacher of the only school in the only country which has been left out of the loop of this “war” to come and solve their Dark Lord problem for them.

-Ergo: I now am convinced that the world was clamoring for Albus to come and make things right because Gellert’s rise had already come unstuck on him, and it was only Gellert himself who still needed to be settled, and that somehow Gellert had managed to let everyone know that he would only surrender to Albus Dumbledore.
+Ergo: I now am convinced that the world was clamoring for Albus to come and make things right because Gellert’s rise had already come unstuck on him, and it was only Gellert himself who still needed to be dealt with, and that somehow Gellert had managed to let everyone know that he would only surrender to Albus Dumbledore.

 And I DO think that it was Gellert who stipulated that he would only surrender to Albus Dumbledore.
 And then went on a rampage to raise the stakes until Albus broke down and felt he had to comply.